malloydata/malloydata.github.io/src/setup/connection_instructions.md

 ## Parquet and CSV Files (via DuckDB)

 Parquet and CSV files are queryable via DuckDB is available without needing to explicitly configure a connection.
 Local files can be referenced in a source.
-This example has the CSV in the same directory as the .malloy model file: `source: baby_names is table('duckdb:babynames.csv')`
+This example has the CSV in the same directory as the .malloy model file: `source: baby_names is duckdb.table('babynames.csv')`

 There are a number of examples on public data using DuckDB available [here](https://github.com/lloydtabb/malloy_examples).